appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 <dd>

-You can enable the **Editable** property either by selecting the checkbox in the Table's column property settings or directly from the individual column settings.
-By enabling inline editing and marking specific columns as editable, users can update data directly from the UI by double-clicking on the desired cell
+You can enable the **Editable** property by selecting the option in the individual column settings of the Table.
+By enabling inline editing and marking specific columns as Editable, users can update data directly from the UI by double-clicking on the desired cell.

-Additionally, you can use JavaScript by clicking on *JS* next to the **Editable** property to control it conditionally.
-If you are using JS, make sure to enable the **Editable checkbox** at the Table column level before adding your code.
+Additionally, you can control this property conditionally by clicking on JS next to the Editable option.
 For more information on all the editable properties, including validation, settings, and related events, see [Inline Editing](/reference/widgets/table/editable).

-*Example*: if you want to allow only certain users to edit the Table:

-* Enable the Editable property at the Table Column level.

-* Open the column settings, click *JS* for the **Editable** property, and add your code.
+*Example:* To allow only certain users to edit the Table, open the column settings, click JS next to the **Editable** property, and add your code:

 ```javascript
 {{appsmith.user.email === 'john@appsmith.com' ? true : false}}
 ```

 This code checks if the email of the logged-in user is `john@appsmith.com`.
-If it is, the property is set to true, making the column editable.
-If it is not, the property is set to false, keeping the column non-editable.
+If it is, the property is set to `true`, making the column editable.
+If it is not, the property is set to `false`, keeping the column non-editable.

 For more information on setting up queries to edit or add rows using inline editing, see [Edit Table Data Inline.](/reference/widgets/table/inline-editing).

 <ZoomImage
-  src="/img/column-editable.gif"
+  src="/img/new-editable.png"
   alt=""
   caption=""
 />